Volunteer in South Africa

 Volunteer Work Projects and Locations

-- Work in a Day Care Center in South Africa (Cape Town)
+- Teaching in South Africa project (Cape Town)

 One very important aspect of our volunteer programs is our orientation program because it helps the volunteer to prepare for the different cultures and communities and the do and don'ts.
 This must be seen as a crucial part of being a successful volunteer!

 Volunteer Program Fees & Dates:

 Most programs are available year-round.
 We recommend volunteers begin their placements on a Monday, scheduling their arrival and departure on the weekends.
 However, due to flight availability, particularly traveling internationally, start dates are flexible.

 We ask that all volunteers ensure to communicate their arrival and departure plans clearly to their country coordinator to ensure transportation and accommodations are properly arranged.